UNICEF Statement on the Crisis in Gaza

-AMMAN, 5 JANUARY 2009 – The humanitarian crisis caused by the current violence in Gaza is hitting children and women the most.
+AMMAN, 5 JANUARY 2009 – The humanitarian crisis due to the current violence in Gaza is hitting children and women most.
 Children form over half of Gaza’s population of nearly 1.5 million and are bearing the brunt of the conflict.
 Being the most vulnerable part of the population, children are the first to be psychologically distressed, the most in need of medical support and the most exposed to injuries among civilians in times of conflict.

-As of 3 January 2009, 70 Palestinian children were killed and at least 650 injured, out of a tally of 550 deaths and 2800 injuries, according to data provided by the Palestinian Ministry of Health.
-UNOCHA estimates that 25 per cent of casualties in Gaza are civilians.
-Among the Israeli fatalities reported are four civilians.
+As at 3 January 2009, the casualties had accounted for the death of 70 Palestinian children and the injury of at least 650 children, out of a tally of 550 deaths and 2800 injuries, according to data provided by the Palestinian Ministry of Health.
+UNOCHA estimates that 25% of casualties in Gaza are civilians.
+Among the Israeli fatalities reported are 4 civilians.
 Over 20 have been injured.
 A school has also been hit in Southern Israel.

 Gaza has been facing an 18-month long blockade which has resulted in the destruction of livelihoods and a significant deterioration of infrastructure and basic services.